-DfE EYE criteria number EYE criteria Qualification unit that maps to EYE criteria Qualification content that maps to EYE criteria language difficulties and those with whom English as an additional language (EAL) are supported to catch up.
-D Assessment: checking children's learning and development Educators will learn that: 1.20 Assessment plays an important part in helping parents, carers and EYE L5 SP 5 LO3, AC3.1, AC3.2 practitioners to recognise children's progress, understand their needs, and to plan and provide activities and support.
-EYE L5 SP 18 Embedded in all LOs and ACs, specifically LO2, AC2.1 1.21 Ongoing assessment (also known as formative assessment) is an integral part of the learning and development process.
-It involves practitioners knowing what children can and cannot do, and then shaping teaching and learning so that children develop the broad range of skills, knowledge and attitudes they need as foundations for future progress.
-EYE L5 SP 5 LO3, AC3.1 EYE L5 SP 18 Embedded in all LOs and ACs 1.22 1 0 EYE L5 SP 5 LO3, AC3.1 EYE L5 SP 18 Embedded in all LOs and ACs 1.23 There are different assessment methods and techniques, which inform EYE L5 SP 5 LO3, AC3.1 what we know about children's progress and the planning cycle.
-These EYE L5 SP 6 LO3, AC3.1, AC3.2, AC3.3 should be based on age and stage of babies' and children's development.
+DfE EYE criteria number EYE criteria Qualification unit that maps to EYE criteria Qualification content that maps to EYE criteria language difficulties and those with whom English as an additional D language (EAL) are supported to catch up.
+Assessment: checking children's learning and development Educators will learn that: 1.20 Assessment plays an important part in helping parents, carers and practitioners to recognise children's progress, understand their needs, and to plan and provide activities and support.
+EYE L5 SP 5 LO3, ACs 3.1, 3.2 EYE L5 SP 18 Embedded in all LOs and ACs, specifically LO2, AC2.1 1.21 EYE L5 SP 5 LO3, AC3.1 EYE L5 SP 18 Embedded in all LOs and ACs 1.22 An effective early years educator considers when and why to carry out EYE L5 SP 5 LO3, AC3.1 accurate and proportionate assessment.
+Assessment is about noticing what children can do and what they know.
+It is not about lots of data and evidence.
+It should not involve taking lots of time away from teaching and supporting children or have a disproportionate impact on workload.
+EYE L5 SP 18 Embedded in all LOs and ACs 1.23 There are different assessment methods and techniques, which inform what we know about children' progress and the planning cycle.
+These should be based on age and stage of babies' and children's development.
 There are benefits and limitations of assessment.
-EYE L5 SP 18 Embedded in all LOs and ACs 1.24 The key stages in assessing children's progress, including the progress EYE L5 SP 5 LO3, AC3.1 about at any 2, the reconting bouling appropriate the party years EYE L5 SP 18 Embedded in all LOs and ACs
+EYE L5 SP 5 LO3, AC3.1 EYE L5 SP 6 LO3, ACs 3.1, 3.2, 3.3 EYE L5 SP 18 Embedded in all LOs and ACs 1.24 The key stages in assessing children's progress, including the progress EYE L5 SP 5 LO3, AC3.1 about at any 0, the recention becaling accompany the conjugation EYE L5 SP 18 Embedded in all LOs and ACs